Andrew Benintendi Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.

-- The Phillies have a 5.48 team ERA that ranks 27th among all league pitching staffs.
+- The Phillies have the 26th-ranked team ERA across all MLB pitching staffs (5.28).

+- Phillies pitchers combine to allow 18 home runs (one per game), the 10th-fewest in the league.

-- Wheeler (0-1) gets the starting nod for the Phillies in his fourth start of the season.
-He's put together a 4.02 ERA in 15 2/3 innings pitched, with 18 strikeouts.
+- Walker (1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched) makes the start for the Phillies, his fourth of the season.

-- His last appearance came on Wednesday against the Miami Marlins, when the right-hander went six innings, surrendering one earned run while allowing three hits.
+- His most recent time out was on Friday against the Cincinnati Reds, when the right-hander threw six innings, surrendering one earned run while allowing four hits.

-- The 32-year-old has put up an ERA of 4.02, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .250 against him.
+- In three games this season, the 30-year-old has put up an ERA of 4.20, with 8.4 strikeouts per nine innings.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.